Pranziss/Simple--Lightweight-Chatbot/README.md

-# 💡 Simple--Lightweight-Chatbot
+# 💡 Simple-Lightweight-Chatbot

-A super lightweight, local chatbot designed for desktop/laptop use — ideal for minimal setups, offline usage, and quick experimentation.
+A super lightweight, **local-first chatbot** designed for desktop/laptop use — ideal for minimal setups, **offline usage**, and quick experimentation.

-🛠️ This is my first chatbot project, later refined and optimized before being shared publicly for others to explore and learn from.
+🛠️ This is my **first chatbot project**, later refined and optimized before being shared publicly for others to explore, learn from, and build upon.

 ---

+## 🧠 Design Philosophy (Local-First AI)

+This chatbot is intentionally designed to run **locally** using Ollama instead of cloud-based AI APIs.

+**Why local-first?**
+- 💸 No API or usage costs
+- 🔒 Improved data privacy
+- 🔌 Fully offline-capable
+- 🧠 Full control over the AI model and prompts
+- 🧪 Ideal for experimentation and learning system architecture

+Due to hardware and runtime requirements, this project is **not deployed on free cloud hosting platforms** and is meant to be run on personal machines.

+---

 ## 🚀 Features

 - 💬 Local LLM chatbot powered by Ollama
-- 🧠 Custom persistent memory using memory.json
+- 🧠 Custom persistent memory using `memory.json`
-- 📝 Chat and journal history stored in chat_history.json
+- 📝 Chat and journal history stored in `chat_history.json`
-- ⚡ Lightweight and clean architecture (accessible via local Wi-Fi)
+- ⚡ Lightweight and clean architecture
+- 🌐 Accessible via browser on the same local machine or local network
 - 📦 Uses models pulled directly from Ollama (no LM Studio required)
 - 🖥️ Optimized for laptops and desktops
 - 🔌 Offline-capable